Hamza-Kamil/DeepONet-WaterFlow-Soils/README.md

 Left: The GIF demonstrates the water flow in unsaturated soils as modeled by our physics-informed neural operator (DeepONet).

-Right: 2D unstructured mesh used in the simulation.
+Right: 2D unstructured mesh used in the finite element simulation.

 ## Note